opendaylight/docs/docs/release-notes/projects/packetcable.rst

 * List of Bugzilla bugs fixed since the previous release NONE
-* The only functional change for the Nitrogen release of Packetcable is the upgrade from Karaf3 to Karaf4.
+* The only change for the Oxygen release of Packetcable is the upgrade in odlparent version from 2.0.5 to 3.0.2.

  Known Issues
 -------------

-* There are no known issues with the Carbon release of PacketCable
+* There are no known issues with the Oxygen release of PacketCable

 End-of-life
 ===========